FM-SIREN & FM-FINER: Implicit Neural Representation Using Nyquist-based Orthogonality: Proposed Solution

 \subsection{Feature Redundancy}

-Current periodic activation INRs, such as SIREN and FINER, apply the same activation function to all neurons within a layer.
-This uniformity limits the expressive capacity of the layer, in part due to the near-frequency bias of neural networks \citep{ramasinghe2022frequency}.
-Figures~\ref{fig:maps1} and \ref{fig:maps2} show the covariance matrices of hidden features from networks used to reconstruct the images in Figure~\ref{fig:all_subfigures}.
-The covariance values reveal substantial feature redundancy within a single layer.
-Ideally, the covariance matrix norm should approach zero, indicating orthogonality among neuron embeddings, but this is rarely achieved in practice.
-In contrast, our proposed networks, FM-SIREN and FM-FINER, substantially reduce feature redundancy, as shown in Figures \ref{fig:maps3} and \ref{fig:maps4}, achieving a $49.92\%$ and $50.43\%$ improvement in the Frobenius norm of the covariance matrix compared to their baselines.
-Specifically, we generate a distinct feature vector of length 10,000 from each neuron, computing the covariance matrix of those feature vectors, and computing the Frobenius norm \citep{bottcher2008frobenius} of the resultant covariance matrix.
+To quantify feature redundancy, we generate a distinct feature vector of length 10,000 from each neuron, compute the covariance matrix of those feature vectors, and measure the Frobenius norm of the resulting covariance matrix.
+Figures \ref{fig:maps1} and \ref{fig:maps2} show the resulting covariance maps for SIREN and FINER, revealing substantial feature redundancy within a single layer.
+Ideally, the off-diagonal elements of the covariance matrix should approach zero, indicating orthogonality among neuron embeddings, but this is rarely achieved in practice due to the non-convex nature of MLP optimization.
+In contrast, FM-SIREN and FM-FINER substantially reduce feature redundancy, as shown in Figures \ref{fig:maps3} and \ref{fig:maps4}, achieving a 49.92\% and 50.43\% improvement in the Frobenius norm of the covariance matrix compared to their baselines.

+This is further illustrated in Figure \ref{fig:embeddings}, which shows the hidden embeddings and their magnitude spectra for each method.
+While SIREN and FINER produce repetitive embedding patterns concentrated at similar frequencies, FM-SIREN and FM-FINER exhibit visibly more diverse embeddings spanning a broader spectral range, consistent with the reduced covariance norms in Figure \ref{fig:correlation maps}.